-If a person with whooping cough sneezes, laughs, or coughs, small droplets that contain the bacteria may fly through the air.
-You might get sick when you breathe the droplets.
+A type of bacteria calledBordetella pertussis causes whooping cough.
+If a person with whooping cough sneezes, laughs, or coughs, small droplets that contain this bacteria may fly through the air.
+You might get sick if you breathe in the droplets.

 When the bacteria get into your airways, they attach to the tiny hairs in the linings of the lungs.
 The bacteria cause swelling and inflammation, which lead to a dry, long-lasting cough and other cold-like symptoms.